meiliap/Capripoxvirus_genomics/README.md

 # Capripoxvirus_genomics

-The code mainly used to create plots, visualisations, and graphics used in the thesis report.
+The code and data are mainly used to create plots, visualisations, and graphics used in the thesis report.